alcarinn/alcarinn.github.io/README.md

 Finally, one strategy in communication catches the eye: <b>don't mention the Green Liberal party (PVL).</b>

 ## Who's talking ?
-Aside from the information released by each party through their Twitters, we thought it would be interesting to analyze the appearences of representatives of each party on RTS.
+Aside from the information released by each party through their Twitter account, we thought it would be interesting to analyze the appearences of representatives of each party on RTS.
 RTS is where a large number of the romandie population gain information about each of the political parties and their views so the representation of each party on these platforms is crucial for them to convey their messages.
 Below is a comparison between the contributors appearing in RTS broadcasts during the 2015 and 2019 election years and overall between 2010 and 2019.